IDSIA/sacred/docs/tensorflow.rst

 Integration with Tensorflow
 ***************************

-Sacred provides ways to intereact with the Tensorflow_ library.
+Sacred provides ways to interact with the Tensorflow_ library.
 The goal is to provide an API to track certain information about how Tensorflow is used with Sacred.
 The collected data are stored in ``experiment.info["tensorflow"]`` where they can be accessed